IBM/iot-cloud-ai-tutorial/tutorial/5-MODEL.md

     from pyspark.ml.evaluation import MulticlassClassificationEvaluator
     ```

-1. In an empty cell, paste and execute (`Shift+Enter`) the Python code below to train the machine learning model.
+1. In an empty cell, paste and execute the Python code below to train the machine learning model.

     ```Python
     vectorAssembler = VectorAssembler(inputCols=["a","ax","ay","az","lax","lay","laz"], outputCol="features")